9 Awesome Facts About Hierbas Ibicencas

 7. It’s a digestif

-You probably already figured that out by now.
-The majority of the herbs selected for hierbas possess digestif properties.
+One of the reasons Hierbas is so commonly drunk after a meal is due to the fact the majority of the herbs selected for Hierbas possess digestif properties.
 These compounds when entering the mouth and stomach promote the release of digestive enzymes, and extra digestive enzymes mean better digestion.

 Another example, Peppermint (Mentha ×piperita), is also a well-known digestive herb for easing tummy troubles.
 Peppermint oil has been shown to work well to prevent dyspepsia and is a relaxant for the muscles of the intestinal wall.